18F/api-standards/README.md

 # GSA API Standards
 ## Nov 2018 Update

 This document captures **GSA's recommended best practices, conventions, and standards for Application Programming Interfaces (APIs)**.
-We encourage GSA development groups to use these standards when developing APIs for GSA.
+Projects should start with the [Mandatory Items](#mandatory-items) and [Mandatory For New APIs](#mandatory-for-new-apis).
+After addressing those, review [Other Considerations](#other-considerations) for additional advice.

 # Index
 [About These Standards](#about-these-standards)